Increase Productivity, Take a Vacation

 There’s a lot of buzz about a company in Denver offering to pay their employees to take a vacation.
 Yes, pay them to go away.
-We’re not talking about paid time off, but a bonus on top of that--$7500 to split for a holiday.
+We’re not talking about simply paid vacation time, but a bonus on top of that--$7500 to split for a holiday.
 Bart Lorang, CEO of Full Contact, which produces software to manage address books, needs to attract and keep software engineers in a very competitive market, so he came up with the vacation payday brainstorm.

 He’s struck paydirt, getting a goldmine of media coverage, and no doubt he won’t have much trouble retaining employees now.
 Other companies, such as the H Group in Salem, Oregon, and Jancoa in Cincinnati, have used extra vacation time to build loyalty and improve productivity.
 H Group boss Ron Kelemon says adding a week of vacation is the best productivity tool he’s ever seen, while Jancoa slashed its retention problems from 360% to 60% in two months after adding a third week of vacation.
 Sales increased 15%.

 If more companies knew how beneficial vacations were to the bottom line and productivity, many more CEOs would be standing in line to make sure every last person welded to their workstation took some time off.